 Our first instinct when wanting to encourage loved ones in improving their health is often to provide advice or to critique unhealthful choices.
 I know this pitfall well!
 Unfortunately, giving unsolicited consult can have the opposite effect we’re looking for.
 When people feel judged or scrutinized, their defensive walls begin to go up, making them less receptive to the feedback they're being given.
 Instead of doling out counsel, just be a non-judgmental ear and offer support, when it’s asked for.
 Try it out!

 4 | Let go of control

 At least for me, part of what makes it so frustrating seeing certain friends and family members not take great care of themselves is the false idea that “I know better.”
 But in reality, I don’t know what is best for everyone!
 It’s really tough to let go of the idea that “if only they listened to me, they would be so much [healthier/happier/fitter, etc.]” And yes, on a certain level, we are right.
 We know that mindful eating, moderate exercise and getting enough sleep are vital aspects of health and longevity.
-But at a certain point, we need to let go of our need for control of others’ behaviors.
+But at a certain point, in order to be truly free ourselves, we must let go of our desire to control the behavior of others.
 Easier said than done!
 Meditation helps with this.

 5 | Look at your own fears